m-rots/hci/README.md

 - Navigation bar component global for all pages (enables animations)
 - Installable as a PWA on Android (untested) and iOS (tested on iOS 13.4).
 - Leaderboard is fully dynamic, everything is calculated and ordered based on the user's points.
+- Progress page displaying the current month, as well as the battlepass.
 - Some subtle animations

 ### Still in work in progress
 - Your Workout page.
 Styling the slider is a pain across multiple browser vendors.
-- Progress & Rewards pages
+- Rewards page

-### Future work
-- Actual workout routine (incl. map, point of interest and exercise pages)
-- Adding friends (not persistent)